X0KA/Quadtrees-Research/README.md

  <img src="images/aabbtree.png" ><br>

+As you cans see in the images above, these data structures translate the space into nodes, which have more subnodes.
+This structure can be represented in tree diagrams, that's why they are called trees.

-This are just a few ways to part the space explained superficially.
-There are a lot more of them and honestly, we could spend an entire semester talking about different space partition data structures, but in this article I’m going to focus on Quadtrees.
+This are just a **few** ways to part the space explained vrey superficially.
+There are **a lot more** of them, and honestly, we could spend an entire semester talking about different space partition algorithms, but in this article I’m going to focus on Quadtrees.

 # Quadtrees

-As I said before, quadtrees are a data structure that divide the space into 4 sub regions (we can talk about nodes and subnodes).
+As I said before, quadtrees are a data structure that divide the space into 4 sub regions.